Updated: Oct 16, 2021

 The straps and tight waistband cross over key points in the energy map of acupressure points which seizes the natural flow of chi as well as putting pressure on lymph nodes and pathways.
-Many cancers are found along this pathway where the bra sits day after day.
+Many cancers are found along this pathway where the bra sits day after day, year after year.
 There is no reason for us to think that this is a natural or necessary piece of every day clothing.
 Men wear jock straps for exercise and sports.
 The bra should have the same purpose.

 Now that I have been over a year without a bra, I can safely say that I don't need one and I have no idea why I ever allowed myself to be talked into wearing one in the first place.